-Speaking with an insurance attorney before a hurricane makes landfall is your best course of action.
+Speaking with an hurricane claim dispute attorney before a hurricane makes landfall is your best course of action.
 They can ensure you have the necessary coverage, file a claim on your behalf and represent you in court if necessary.
-Contact an insurance lawyer today if you are having trouble with your insurance company.
+Contact an hurricane insurance lawyer today if you are having trouble with your insurance company.

-The attorneys at LeMaster & Ahmed PLLC have extensive experience handling hurricane damage claims of all sizes.
+The hurricane damage attorneys at LeMaster & Ahmed, PLLC have extensive experience handling hurricane damage claims of all sizes.

 - Hurricane Damage Caused by Wind

 - Does Homeowners Insurance Cover Hurricane Flood Damage?